willfleury/willfleury.github.io/_posts/data-engineering/2017-08-15-mdw-storage-query-engine-separation.md

 ## Why Separate Storage and Query Engine Concerns?

-This post is part of a series on Modern Data Warehouse Architectures and was written in Collaboration with [Oscar Cassetti](https://ocassetti.github.io).
+This post is part of a series on Modern Data Warehouse Architectures and was written in collaboration with [Oscar Cassetti](https://ocassetti.github.io).

 ### Series Overview
 * [Why Separate Storage and Compute]({% post_url /data-engineering/2017-08-15-mdw-storage-query-engine-separation %})